 3 cr.
 Undergraduate/Graduate.

 Application of linguistic theory and techniques to modern English.
-Linguis/English 400 required of all English majors and minors in School of Education.
+Course is required of all English majors and minors in the College of Community Engagement & Professions' School of Education.

-Prerequisites: jr st; satisfaction of GER English Composition competency req.
+Prerequisites: junior standing and satisfaction of GER English Composition competency requirement.

 Last Taught: Spring 2021, Spring 2018.